Superelliptic curves with large Galois images

 \begin{definition} Let $p,q_1, \ldots, q_t$ be primes distinct from $\ell$.
-We say $\rho: \GK \rightarrow \GL(V)$ has \emph{$\p$-system $(q_1, \ldots, q_t)$} if neither $\ell$ nor $p$ divide $|\rho(I_\p)|$ and
+We say $\rho\colon \GK \rightarrow \GL(V)$ has \emph{$\p$-system $(q_1, \ldots, q_t)$} if neither $\ell$ nor $p$ divide $|\rho(I_\p)|$ and

-where the $\chi_{s,j}$ are either trivial characters or have order dividing some $m$ for which the order of the residue field $|k_\p| \equiv 1 \mod{m}$, the $\chi_{q_s}$ are primitive characters of order $q_s$ and $\psi$ is some $\Bar{\FF}_l$-representation of $I_\p$.
+where the $\chi_{s,j}$ are either trivial characters or have order dividing some $m$ so that the residue field $k_\p$ satisfies $|k_\p| \equiv 1 \mod{m}$, the $\chi_{q_s}$ are primitive characters of order $q_s$ and $\psi$ is some $\Flb$-representation of $I_\p$.
 When it is necessary to be explicit about $m$, we will say the $\p$-system is \emph{twisted by $m$}.

 If furthermore, the subvector space of $V$ corresponding to $\bigoplus_{j=1}^{q_s-1} \chi_{s,j} \otimes \chi_{q_s}^{j}$ is an irreducible $D_\p$ module for every $s$, then we say the $\p$-system $(q_1, \ldots, q_t)$ is \emph{irreducible}.